ABOUT

 My passion for hunting led me to start my first business, Precision Night Vision, when I was just 16.
 I designed, built, and sold night vision equipment to fellow hunters.
 I started out making the devices myself in my bedroom, using a 3D printer, then partnered with a manufacturer in China to produce units under the Precision Night Vision brand.

 Between school and university, I was lucky enough to take a gap year.
 I spent six months in Southern Africa, working on farms and in a game park.
-One of the highlights was spending three months at a hunting conservancy in Zimbabwe, where I got my first taste of deer stalking.
-My weekly task was to go out in the bush and hunt game rations for the staff.
+One of the highlights was spending three months at a hunting conservancy in Zimbabwe, I got my first real taste of hunting big game.
+My weekly task was heading into the bush to hunt rations for the staff - a job I took to immediately.

 Back in the UK, I quickly applied for a .243 rifle, which allowed me to hunt British deer.
 We’re fortunate enough to have three of the six UK deer species on our family farm, and I harvest around 20 animals a year sustainably.
 I learned how to butcher the venison myself, and I’ve been sharing well-prepared packages with friends and family ever since.